-\end{lemma} \begin{proof} The event in the left-hand side concerns infinitely many points but we can reduce it to finite points since $V_{\omega}$ is smooth where it is small.
+\end{lemma} \begin{pf} The event in the left-hand side concerns infinitely many points, but we can reduce it to finite points since $V_{\omega}$ is smooth where it is small.
 Indeed, if $V_{\omega}(x)<1$, then obviously

 and in particular $\min_i |x-\omega_i|>1$.
-Since there exists $c_0>0$ such that $|\nabla |x|^{-\alpha}|<c_0|x|^{-\alpha}$ for $|x|>1$, it follows that
+Since there exists $c_0>0$ such that $|\nabla|x|^{-\alpha}|<c_0|x|^{-\alpha}$ for $|x|>1$, it follows that

 when $V_{\omega}(x)<1$.
 Therefore one can find $N>0$ such that

 To bound the probability in the last line, we use the asymptotics of the moment generating function